mahkoh/uapi/design/0001-goals.md

 6. It should be possible to use the wrappers with 0 overhead.
 7. Resources should be managed via RAII.
 8. Differences between operating systems should not be unified.

+## Consequences

+By 3, all wrappers will be available in the crate root.

+By 3 and 4, wrapper types will be avoided if possible.
+By 2, exceptions will be made if the underlying data structures cannot be used safely.

+By 4, there will be no enums in the API.
+Flag parameters will have the same type as the underlying parameter.

+By 5, wrappers of APIs that accept strings accept all of Rust's string types such as `str`, `[u8]`, `CStr`, `Path`, `OsStr`, etc. By 6, no allocations must be performed for `CStr` arguments.

+By 5, custom string types will be added to make working with non-UTF-8 and C-style strings easier.

+By 5, traits will be added to make conversions between binary data and structs easier.

+By 7, APIs that return new file descriptors return a wrapper that closes the file descriptor upon drop.

+By 8, APIs that are only available on some operating systems will not be emulated on other operating systems.
+For example, macOS has a time API that is different from the POSIX `clock_*` family of functions.